RedPitaya/Documentation/quickStart/alucase/alucase.rst

         :align: center
         :width: 600

-        The top of the Red Pitaya board showing the removed heat sink.
+        The top of the Red Pitaya board with the heat sink removed.

 #.
-Remove the remainder of the thermal paste.
+Remove the rest of the thermal compound.

 #.
 Apply the thermal pad to the CPU.

 #.
-Place the Red Pitaya board into the bottom part of the casing.
+Place the Red Pitaya board in the lower part of the case.

 #.
-Turn the top part of the casing upside down and place the light-guiding plastic.
+Turn the top of the case upside down and place the light guide plastic in place.

 #.
-Close it up with the bottom part of the casing, including the Red Pitaya board.
-Make sure that the holes from the board and the casing are aligned.
+Close it with the bottom part of the case, including the Red Pitaya board.
+Make sure the holes in the board and the housing are aligned.

 #.
-Install the four screws.
+Replace the four screws.

 #.
-Stick in the rubber feet.
+Replace the rubber feet.

 .. figure:: rp_alucase.jpg